humdrum-tools/humdrum-documentation/guide/ch28/index.md

 dynamic levels and pitch height for Klezmer music.
 That is, does the music tend to be quieter for lower pitches and louder for higher pitches?
-A straightforward way to determine this is to compare dynamic level with pitch height \-- represented in semitones ([`**semits`](/rep/semits)).
+A straightforward way to determine this is to compare dynamic level with pitch height &mdash; represented in semitones ([`**semits`](/rep/semits)).
 The
 <span class="tool">correl</span> command can then be used to measure
-Pearson\'s coefficient of correlation.
+Pearson's coefficient of correlation.
 If there is a relationship between pitch height and dynamic level then the correlation should be positive.